gakiloroth/gakiloroth.github.io/_site/README.md

 Then, you can choose one servant and one quest, and test NP damage and NP refund.

 Work in Progress:
+- Reimplement party system to test multiple servants/nps in one quest
 - Ability to use buffs on each wave
 - See NP regen per wave
 - Automatically choose sky/man/earth attribute for servant